awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-set-time.md

 ## Configuring Network Time Protocol \(NTP\)<a name="windows-configuring-ntp"></a>

-Windows instances use the time\.windows\.com NTP server to configure the system time\.
+Amazon provides the Amazon Time Sync Service, which is accessible from all EC2 instances, and is also used by other AWS services\.
 We recommend that you configure your instance to use the Amazon Time Sync Service\.
 This service uses a fleet of satellite\-connected and atomic reference clocks in each AWS Region to deliver accurate current time readings of the Coordinated Universal Time \(UTC\) global standard\.
 The Amazon Time Sync Service automatically smooths any leap seconds that are added to UTC\.
-This service is available at the `169.254.169.123` IP address for any instance running in a VPC, and your instance does not require internet access to use this service\.
+This service is available at the `169.254.169.123` IP address for any instance running in a VPC, and your instance does not require internet access to use it\.
+Starting with the August 2018 release, Windows AMIs use the Amazon Time Sync Service by default\.

 **To verify the NTP configuration**